RocketChat/docs-old/guides/administrator-guides/account-settings.md

 ## Registration

 * **Send email to user when user is activated**: When enabled, an email will be sent to the user after their account has been activated.
-* **Send email to user when user is deactivated**: If set to True, users will get an email after account deactivation.
+* **Send email to user when user is deactivated**: If set to true, users will get an email after account deactivation.
 * **Default username prefix suggestion**: This is the prefix that will be suggested when a user is creating a username.
 Default is `user`.
 * **Require Name For Signup**: If this is set to true, the name of the user will be required to create an account.
 * **Require Password Confirmation**: If this is set to true, the user will have to input his password twice when registering.